AU-ExoMars/PCOT/mkdocs/docs/devguide/nodeser.md

 ## Autoserialisation

+This is the serialisation method used for a few legacy nodes and nodes which don't require batch editing, like *comment*.

 In the simplest case, the data stored in the `XForm` object for a particular node is already JSON-serialisable: that is, it is either a Python primitive type (number, string, tuple, list or dict) or a Numpy array